eitanlees/eitanlees.github.io/_posts/2018-04-04-scipy-stats.md

 - `pdf(x)` to calculate the Probability density function at x.
 - `cdf(x)` to calculate the Cumulative distribution function at x.
 - `interval(alpha)` to calculate the endpoints of the range that contains alpha percent of the distribution
-- `rvs(size)` to generate random variates of abitrary size.
+- `rvs(size)` to generate random variates of arbitrary size.
 - `fit(data)` to estimate the parameters for generic data.

 and many more

-The `stats.norm` class by default creates a standard normal distribution with mean 0 and varience of 1.
+The `stats.norm` class by default creates a standard normal distribution with mean 0 and variance of 1.

 ```python